+Hierarchical to: No other components.

+Dependencies: No dependencies.

-FCS_RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet class P2 defined in AIS31 [29].
+FCS_RND.1.1 The TSF shall provide a mechanism to generate random numbers

+that meet class P2 defined in AIS31 [23] .

-Note: This SFR requires the TOE to generate random numbers used for key generation as required by FCS_CKM.1 and for the authentication protocols as required by FIA_UAU.4.
+Note: This SFR requires the TOE to generate random numbers used for the authentication protocols as required by FIA_UAU.4.